Cheryl-Lau/astero/README.md

 - Final set of freqs after combining all splitting terms

 For details on the calculations of splittings, see Burke et al. (2006), Kjeldsen et al. (1998).
+[NOTE: the splitting terms 1/2/3 above are NOT the same as the 1st/2nd/3rd-order pert expansion terms]

 # Instructions